 Do you travel Midwest for the Holidays?
 While some prefer a cup of hot cocoa and a TV on the winter day, it is so worth it to leave home – Midwest has a lot to offer to tourists for the holidays.
-Once you discover your options, you will be planning your family holiday vacations in no time.
+Once you discover your options, you will be planning your family holiday vacation in no time.
 Ready to get started?

 The Ultimate Cheat Sheet to Midwest Holiday Travel